Rsaphra/module-one-final-project-guidelines-nyc-web-051319/README.md

 #FLATIRON CARES

-Flatiron Cares is a simple CLI application that lets the users search for and sign up to various volunteer opportunities in NYC.
+Flatiron Cares is a CLI application that lets the users search and sign up for various volunteer opportunities in NYC.

 ##Installation

-Upon cloning this git repository, run “rake db:migrate” & “rake db:seed” in order to populate the database from the NYC Open Data API.
+Upon cloning this git repository, it is imperative that you run “rake db:migrate” & “rake db:seed” in order to populate the database from the NYC Open Data API.
 In order to start the application, run “ruby bin/run.rb” in your terminal.

 ```console
 rake db:migrate